-1. Foundation Allowance for Professional Educators (WVC §\$18-9A-4 and 18-9A-5a): Step 1 of the PSSP provides to each school district an allowance to pay the annual state minimum salary per degree classification and years of experience and the state supplement amount for professional educators as established by statute: WVC §18A-4-2 sets forth the annual state minimum salary that is to be paid to each teacher per degree classification and years of experience; WVC §18A-4-3 sets forth the annual state salary increment that is to be paid to each principal and assistant principal; and WVC §18A-4-5 authorizes the payment of the state supplement that is to be paid to professional educators
+1. Foundation Allowance for Professional Educators (WVC §18-9A-4 and §18-9A-5a): Step 1 of the PSSP provides to each school district an allowance to pay the annual state minimum salary per degree classification and years of experience and the state supplement amount for professional educators as established by statute: WVC §18A-4-2 sets forth the annual state minimum salary that is to be paid to each teacher per degree classification and years of experience; WVC §18A-4-3 sets forth the annual state salary increment that is to be paid to each principal and assistant principal; and WVC §18A-4-5 authorizes the payment of the state supplement that is to be paid to professional educators.

 The funding ratios per each 1,000 students in net enrollment for professional educators, based on the district's student population density, are reflected in the following chart.
 Districts are funded at the number of positions calculated, regardless of the number actually employed.
 In addition, each school district must maintain a minimum number of professional instructional (PI) personnel or suffer a pro rata reduction in the professional educator allowance.
 A provision, however, exempts the districts that have an increase in net enrollment from the penalty.
+An additional provision was established during the 2022 Legislative Session through HB 4110 holding county boards of education who serve as fiscal agents for a multi-county vocational center (MCVC) harmless from being penalized for not meeting the minimum professional instructional ratio set forth in WVC §18-9A-4 if the penalty is caused by staffing levels of the MCVC.
 The PI requirement is based on a percentage of the lesser of the number of professional educators actually employed or the number funded.
 The funding ratios for each category are also reflected in the following chart: